IITDBGroup/CS116/_labs/lab4.md

 ### Test Case

+Write a class `TestDataFrameCSV` whose `main` method creates a data frame from the file `animals.csv` that we have uploaded to your git repos.
+Add new animals *lion* and *tiger* as new rows to the dataframe and then write this updated data frame to a file called `new_animals.csv`.
+You should determine reasonable values for the other columns (length, weight, ...).

 ### The CSV File Format

 The **CSV** (**C**omma **S**eparated **V**alues) file format is a textual format for storing tabular data.
 The first line of a CSV file may be a header which lists the names of columns of the table.
 All the following lines are the data where each line corresponds to a row in the table.
 Both the column names and column values of a row are separated using comma (`","`), hence the name.
 For instance, shown below is the content of a CSV file which stores a table with 3 columns (`Name`, `Age`, `Salary`) and three rows.
 For example, the first row is denotes a person with name `Peter` who is `45` years old and earns `30000`.